go-delve/homebrew-delve/README.md

 homebrew-delve
 ===============

-Homebrew formula for delve.

-## Usage

-To install the latest release:

-    $ brew install go-delve/delve/delve

-To install from the latest HEAD:

-    $ brew install go-delve/delve/delve --HEAD
+This formula is deprecated.
+Please see the installation instructions in the [main repo](https://github.com/derekparker/delve/tree/master/Documentation/installation/osx).